kalvn/shaarli-blocks/README.md

 Then, copy the *blocks* folder in the *tpl* directory of your Shaarli install.

-### Shaarli 0.42b and below
+### Shaarli 0.0.42b and below
-First, go to the [master branch](https://github.com/kalvn/shaarli-blocks/tree/master) and download it.
-Then paste the content in your Shaarli main folder.
-Override existing files when asked to.
+Upgrade to a more recent version of Shaarli and follow the steps above :)

 ## Demo
-A read-only demo is available on my personal Shaarli : [http://exystenz.com/links](http://exystenz.com/links)
+A read-only demo is [available here](http://exystenz.com/demo/shaarliblocks/).

 ------------------------------------------------------------------------------

-Shaarli Blocks was tested and validated on Shaarli 0.0.41 beta.
+Shaarli Blocks was tested and validated on Shaarli 0.0.45 beta.

 You can download Shaarli on the project page:
 [http://sebsauvage.net/wiki/doku.php?id=php:shaarli](http://sebsauvage.net/wiki/doku.php?id=php:shaarli)